 There are no stupid questions only stupid people.
 Not really.
-Everyone asks a dumb question here and ther but please, open your mouth before you speak because a question like that would only be asked by an American.
+Everyone asks a dumb question here and there but please, open your mouth before you speak because a question like that would only be asked by an American.

 Europeans drink socially.
 Americans drink to get drunk.
-In Italy if a 16 year old goes out to dinner with her family, the restaurant is not going to card her for having a glass of wine with her family.
+In Italy, if a 16-year-old goes out to dinner with her family, the restaurant is not going to card her for having a glass of wine with her family.
 It’s just what is expected.
 Families drink with their children from a young age, and youths grow up seeing this as a privilege and something to do in a social situation.

 Get drunk if you want, and enjoy your time abroad, just also know that it will set you apart from the Europeans in the area.